willyeo2/Will-s-LMSC-261-Repository/:Week7:/WYeo_GitHub_Troll_Assignment.md

 - How those changes were described in comments: Marius included a link to picture of a Norwegian keyboard layout and instructions on how the tilde was typed using a Norwegian keyboard by holding the "Alt Gr" button.

 - How the collaborators communicated on the platform: A user named "umläute" asked Marius which exact version of PD he was using.
 After Marius told him, "umläute" explained that this problem had been fixed in a prior release and reminded him that he should always download the latest release to make sure that the bug hadn't already been fixed.

+What you thought of how those changes were described in comments:

+The requests and changes in each thread read a little bit like a customer service inquiry.
+The first user makes a request for a change they would like to see and includes the relevant technical details.
+The others then reply with questions that help narrow down exactly where the issue is.
+The collaborators all work together find out exactly what solution makes the most sense for that particular issue.

+What you thought of how the collaborators communicated on the platform:

+The communications between collaborators are